 - Discoverer Statewide Reports: The "Revenue GL Detail" report can be run to ensure that all federal revenue and transfer-in GL's include job numbers.
 The "Expenditure GL Detail" report can be run to ensure that all expenditures and transfer-out GL's include job numbers. - DAWN Reports: The "Job Report Menu" located under "Reports" has options for running various reports by job numbers.
-The "Single Audit Award Transaction Detail" located under "Inquiries and File Downloads" is organized by award number for the selected agency.
+Beginning in June 2014, the "Single Audit Award Transaction Detail" will be available under "Inquiries and File Downloads".